christophHelbing/event-sourcing-example/README.md

 # event-sourcing-example
-A small example project for understanding the basic principles of event-sourcing
+A small example project for understanding the basic principles of event-sourcing, CQRS and DDD.

 # Stuff for studying
 ### Event Sourcing